-All incidents will be recorded on CPOMS along with any risk assessments and these will be reviewed at regular interviews as well as been discussed at monthly DSL/DDSL meetings.
 Members of staff will follow the procedures for recording a disclosure as outlined in Section 9 of this policy.

-How we support victims of peer on peer abuse
+How we support victims of child on child abuse

-The school recognises that peer on peer abuse has a significant impact on young people and victims are likely to need ongoing support.
+The school recognises that child on child abuse has a significant impact on young people and victims are likely to need ongoing support.
 Children who are victims of sexual violence and sexual harassment wherever it happens, will likely find the experience stressful and distressing.
-Appropriate support will be put in place for victims of peer on peer abuse whilst investigation is taking place and following the initial response.
+Appropriate support will be put in place for victims of child on child abuse whilst investigation is taking place and following the initial response.
 Support will continue for as long as it is needed and will be reviewed regularly to ensure the victim is receiving appropriate care.
 The school will do everything we can to maintain the victim's normal routine.
 We will do everything we can to protect the victim from further bullying, harassment or abuse as a result of their disclosure.

-If a victim of peer on peer abuse moves to a new setting, the Designated Safeguarding Lead will share the necessary information to ensure that support for the child continues.
+If a victim of child on child abuse moves to a new setting, the Designated Safeguarding Lead will share the necessary information to ensure that support for the child continues.

-How we will support alleged perpetrators and perpetrators of peer on peer abuse
+How we will support alleged perpetrators and perpetrators of child on child abuse

 We have a responsibility to safeguard and support all children.
-We will adhere to KCSIE (2021) when managing reports of peer on peer abuse and decide on action and support on a case by case basis.
+We will adhere to KCSIE (2022) when managing reports of child on child abuse and decide on action and support on a case by case basis.

 The school has a responsibility to ensure that an alleged perpetrator continues to receive a suitable education and will consider a range of options in continuing educational provision if they are unable to attend school.
-Options may include
+Options may include: